QudevETH/PycQED_py3/README.md

 ```

 A sweep_function determines what parameter is varied, a qcodes parameter that contains a .set method can also be inserted here.
-A deterector_function determines what parameter is measrued, a qcodes parameter that has a .get method can also be inserted here.
+A detector_function determines what parameter is measured, a qcodes parameter that has a .get method can also be inserted here.

 #### The qubit object
 The qubit object is a (meta) instrument but it defies the general categorization of the other instruments.